Kings’ School Curriculum Vision and Values

 - be fully aware of the impact curriculum choice has upon school performance in accountability measures;

-- prioritise pupils’ long-term interests over all other considerations.
+- prioritise pupils’ long-term interests and well-being over all other considerations.

 It is our intention that every learner fulfils their potential and to this end learning programmes, intervention strategies, appropriate stretch and challenge and a range of extra-curricular learning opportunities are on offer to facilitate the growth of existing skills and the nurturing of new ones.